Nanomatrix: Scalable Construction of Crowded Biological Environments

 \section{Atomistic Models Construction}

 In the pre-preprocessing phase, both rectangular-based and box-based geometry tiles are prepared.
 For their population, we implemented two distinct population methods.
-The first method is designed for the membrane population using rectangular tiles, the second one for the population of the inner matrix of the biological compartment using the box tiles.
+The first method is designed for the membrane population using rectangular \rh{Wang} tiles, the second \rh{method} is for the population of the inner matrix of the biological compartment using the box tiles.
 Both methods are described in this section.

-A biological membrane of a virion or a cell is typically a thin envelope that consists of lipid bilayer and membrane-bound proteins.
-Because the membrane is targeted to be visible from a distance, it has to appear seamless so the observer cannot notice any artifacts caused by repetitive patterns.
-For the box-based geometry tile, while the viewers observe the inner part of the models, they are immersed in a heavily populated environment, where spotting any repetitive patterns is highly unlikely.
-For representing an overall shape of the virion, we use a geometry mesh that can be created by 3D modeling tools or directly derived from biological measurements.
-In the following, an algorithm that populates molecular instances along the mesh is described.
+A membrane of a \rh{biological entity} is typically a thin envelope that consists of the lipid bilayer and membrane-bound proteins.
+For representing an overall shape of the \rh{biological entity}, we use a geometry mesh that can be created by 3D modeling tools or directly derived from biological measurements.
+In the following, an algorithm that populates molecular instances along the mesh is described. \rh{The population is done for every activation cell independently.
+Therefore, in this section, we assume that the active cell $c \in C$ has been selected to be active and the task here is to populate this cell with geometries using rectangular tiles and box tiles}.